zencart/documentation/content/dev/contributing/coding_standards.md

 ## Arrays

 End an array with a comma and put the closing bracket on a new line.
-In this way, modders can just insert a line after the last entry and have a smaller diff:
+In this way, plugin authors can just insert a line after the last entry and have a smaller diff:

 ```
    ...